Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/04_constructors/constructors.rst

 .. author: Xeverous

 ..
 TODO explain explicit
+..
+TODO std::move and recommendation: ctor takes by value, setter by const reference

 Remember recent problem of being unable to create objects with custom initial values?
 This lesson will solve it.